 Student Questions When new buildings are constructed, do the

-■ When new buildings are constructed, do the builders take into account that it may obstruct wireless signals?
+When new buildings are constructed, do the builders consider that it may obstruct wireless signals?

 No. No such study has been done.
 Carriers and enterprises have to structure their wireless afterward.